Narrative description and how to cite GEOS-Chem

 • To assist you in correctly citing relevant model components in your publications.

-We strongly encourage you to be generous in citations—this not only recognizes the developer's work but also increases the traceability of your paper.
+We encourage you to be generous in citations—this not only recognizes the developer's work but also increases the traceability of your paper.
 Offering co-authorship to developers is encouraged for new developments flagged in this narrative if they are important for your work.
 It may also be appropriate to offer co-authorship for older model developments if they were new when you started your work.
 See the New GEOS-Chem Developments page for more specific information on the developer(s) to be credited, and contact the Model Scientist or appropriate Working Group chair if you need guidance.

 The narrative below is reviewed and updated by the GEOS-Chem Steering Committee at every new X.Y model version release.